harryob2/trainingGrantApp/docs/troubleshooting.md

 This guide provides solutions for common issues encountered when using, deploying, or maintaining the Flask Survey Form System.
 Issues are organized by category with step-by-step resolution procedures.

+Logs are stored in production in C:TrainingAppData\Logs, you can also view them in the logs portal at azulimpbi01:5341.

 ## Authentication Issues

 ### LDAP Connection Problems